Ibasquare/Cyberwalingalaxia2022/doc/part4/index.rst

 1. The first part consists of executing the *malware* binary file with gdb in order to intercept and see the content of the various messages exchanged with the remote server.
 What is the content of these messages?
 In addition, what is the remote address of the server?

 2. After intercepting these messages, you notice that these commands are being executed on your machine.
-Try to intercept all the different commands by preventing  them from being executed.
+Try to intercept all the different commands (received by the remote server) by preventing them from being executed.
 How did you do this with gdb?

 3. For this part, your task is to prevent the execution of remote commands by logging them instead.
 For this task, you **must not** use gdb or modify the binary file.
 To get a bit of help, it would be interesting to have a look at `LD_PRELOAD <https://man7.org/linux/man-pages/man8/ld.so.8.html>`_.